sakshee021195/CineSearch/README.md

-# Project-13
+# CineSearch
-This project is about movie details searching using API.
+CineSearch is a web application for searching and exploring detailed movie information using a movie database API.